king-martinien/The-Literary-Review/README.md

   - **About**: The story and mission behind the publication.
   - **Contact**: Easy way to get in touch.
 - **Performance**: Optimized for speed with lazy loading and modern Angular best practices.
+- **SEO Optimized**: Open Graph and Twitter Card tags for rich social media previews.
+- **PWA Ready**: Includes a site manifest and optimized icons for a native app-like experience.

 ## Tech Stack